BjoernBoss/arger/README.md

 /* setup the descriptive name for the sub-groups to be used (the default name is 'mode') */ arger::GroupName(std::wstring name);

-/* add an additional positional argument to the configuration/group using the given name, type, description
+/* add an additional positional argument to the configuration/group using the given name and type (and optional immediate description)
 *	Note: Must meet the requirement-counts
-*	Note: Groups/Configs can can only have sub-groups or positional arguments */ arger::Positional(std::wstring name, arger::Type type, const arger::IsConfig<detail::Positional> auto&... configs);
+*	Note: Groups/Configs can can only have sub-groups or positional arguments */ arger::Positional(std::wstring name, arger::Type type, std::wstring desc);
+arger::Positional(std::wstring name, arger::Type type, const arger::IsConfig<detail::Positional> auto&... configs);

 /* add a default value to a positional or one or more default values to optionals - will be used when